hse1032/Adversarial-Generation-of-Hierarchical-Gaussians-for-3D-Generative-Model/README.md

 ### Update logs
+- 🎆 (24/09/26) We are excited to announce that our paper has been accepted at NeurIPS 2024!
 - :star: (24/08/29) We just uploaded the pretrained checkpoints (https://drive.google.com/open?id=1S7ct8GGQebBOyjmRvBZW0KkwXBxLsqe6)!

 ## Environment setting
 We build our code on EG3D (https://github.com/NVlabs/eg3d) and 3D-GS (https://github.com/graphdeco-inria/gaussian-splatting).